wolfgarbe/SymSpell/README.md

 ## Single word spelling correction

-Very fast spelling correction of single words.
+**Lookup** provides a very fast spelling correction of single words.
 * A **Verbosity parameter** allows to control the number of returned results:
 Top: Top suggestion with the highest term frequency of the suggestions of smallest edit distance found.
 Closest: All suggestions of smallest edit distance found, suggestions ordered by term frequency.